 Appliance Induced Replacement Rates

-Refrigerator 9%
+Refrigerator 14%

-Freezer 15%
+Freezer 22%

-The induced replacement rate was considerably higher than in the 2011-2012 evaluation.
-This could be due in part to the way the program was marketed.
-Marketing was targeted to ZIP codes where retailer market data suggested new appliances were being purchased.
-The idea was to target households that may have an extra appliance after making a new purchase.

-However, it's possible that this marketing method may have targeted areas where customers were more likely to purchase a new appliance and the program marketing spurred their decision.
+The induced replacement rate was considerably higher than in the 2011-2012 evaluation18 and was slightly higher than other recent evaluations; the rate for freezers was considerably higher, as shown in Table 20.
+This could have resulted partly to the way the program was marketed.
+Marketing was targeted to zip codes where retailer market data suggested new appliances were being purchased.
+The idea was to target households that could have an extra appliance after making a new purchase.
+It was possible, however, that marketing targeted areas where customers were more likely to purchase a new appliance and the program marketing spurred their decision.